-3.2.2 Unix iODBC / unixODBC Manager
+3.2.2 Unix ODBC Managers iODBC, unixODBC and DataDirect

-On Unix the mxODBC Zope DA uses an already installed iODBC and/or unixODBC manager to communicate with the installed ODBC drivers.
+On Unix the mxODBC Zope DA uses an already installed iODBC, unixODBC or DataDirect manager to communicate with the installed ODBC drivers.

 At Zope startup time, the Zope DA tries to import the interfaces for the two ODBC managers and writes a notice to the Zope startup shell window.
 Zope can only use those interfaces which are successfully imported at this point.